pleiszenburg/wenv/docs/configuration.rst

 Configuration
 =============

-*wenv* can configure itself or can be configured with files or can be (re-) configured during run-time.
+*wenv* can configure itself automatically or can be configured with files and environment variables manually.

 Configuration files
 -------------------